Feyerabend/vm/basal0/TINY.md

 But programs were hard to get when you finally had the machine.
-As hobbyists a need for sharing, buying and selling (inexpensive) software arised, so computer clubs were one of the forums.
+As hobbyists a need for sharing, buying and selling (inexpensive) software arised, so computer clubs[^homebrew] were one of the forums.
 In a generous atmosphere giving and taking could be done without (much or any) money in between, not always, but sometimes.
 Magazines and books had listings of code that could